 Address: 1195 Baltimore Pike, Gettysburg, Pennsylvania

-4 Soldiers' National Cemetery
+4. Soldiers' National Cemetery

 Less than six months after the Battle of Gettysburg, the Soldiers' National Cemetery was dedicated to honor the more than 3,500 Union soldiers who fought and perished here.
 President Abraham Lincoln was asked to give a few remarks at the ceremonies on November 19, 1863 and delivered his famous Gettysburg Address, one of the shortest and most memorable speeches in history.

 The cemetery, designed by landscape architect William Saunders, forms a wide semicircle, its sections divided by state.
 It is on Cemetery Hill, the Union battle line, and includes a large part of the battlefield.
 It was one of the first national cemeteries and includes the graves of the fallen in later wars, as well.

-6 Gettysburg Civil War Reenactment
+6. See the Gettysburg Civil War Reenactment

 Address: 1195 Baltimore Pike, Gettysburg, Pennsylvania

-7 David Wills House
+10. David Wills House

 Following the battle, Gettysburg lawyer David Wills was active in local work to care for the wounded and bury the dead, and he led efforts to create a National Cemetery as a burial place for Union soldiers killed in battle or who died later of their wounds.
 It was at his downtown home that Lincoln stayed the night before delivering the Gettysburg Address, and where he prepared that famous speech.

 The Wills House Museum illustrates life in Gettysburg after the battle and how local people were left with the tasks of cleanup and caring for the wounded.
 This house became a center for those efforts, and as you tour its rooms, you'll see exhibits on the Gettysburg Address and Wills' work in helping families looking for loved ones who were at the battle.

 Address: 8 Lincoln Square, Gettysburg, Pennsylvania

-9 Sachs Covered Bridge
+12. Sachs Covered Bridge

 One of Gettysburg's most popular scenic sights is the red Sachs Bridge, a 100-foot-long covered bridge spanning Marsh Creek.
-During the Civil War, the bridge was used by both the Union and Confederate Armies and was a major escape route for the Confederate army as it retreated to Virginia after the Battle of Gettysburg.
+During the Civil War, the bridge was used by both the Union and Confederate Armies and served as a major escape route for the Confederate army as it retreated to Virginia after the Battle of Gettysburg.